Lookhi

-and many more serving the nation.

 Lookhi has an Arya Samaj temple.
 The temple was paved in 1957 by prospective Arya shepherds of the village.
 Hawan and certain cultural activities have been performed in the Arya Samaj temple to promote peace and calmness in the village.

 The village is known for contributing to the movement of Indian independence.
 Over 47 residents of Lookhi have participated in the Indian Independence Movement.

 Education

 The village is noted for its inclusion of women in society.
 A majority of women can read, and every third house has a teacher.
 Thus, the village has a total of over 310 teachers.